bonfire-networks/CommonsPub-Server/README.md

 If you've added any localisable fields, you should run `mix gettext.extract` to extract them into `/priv/gettext/en/LC_MESSAGES/`.
 Upload those files to the translation system (eg. Transifex).

 If you've downloaded or received new transladed files, copy them to the approriate languages folder(s) in `/priv/gettext/` before rebuilding the app.

+## Documentation

+The code is somewhat documented inline.
+You can read the resulting [Module & Function Documentation](https://new.next.moodle.net/docs/server/api-reference.html#modules) on the project website.

+If you add more documentation (thanks!), you can generate HTML docs (using `Exdoc`) by running `mix docs`.